 Under “Published Clips,” you can find a portfolio of my best work, which I’ll keep updated as I continue to write and edit freelance stories.
 I specialize in deeply reported longform stories, some of which have been recognized by national media outlets.
 You can read those here and here.
-You can also read some of my favorite stories from 2015 here.

 You can also check out my blog, where I wrote extensively (read: very, very extensively) about my experience studying abroad in London.
 Other posts, like this viral post I wrote for Medium’s vertical The Archipelago, will give you a better sense of my writing style.